kubevela/kubevela/docs/introduction.md

 - Schema changes take effect immediately.
 Neither recompiliation nor redeployment of KubeVela is required.
-This makes the process of delivering new capabilities using Kubevela extremely simple.
+This makes the process of delivering new capabilities using KubeVela extremely simple.

-With Kubevela, platform builders now have indefinite flexibilities in designing and implementing new capabilities without worrying about what and how to expose the new capabilities to the end users.
+With KubeVela, platform builders now have indefinite flexibilities in designing and implementing new capabilities without worrying about what and how to expose the new capabilities to the end users.
 However, the ultimate beneficiaries are the application developers:
-- Instead of managing a handful Kubernetes YAML files, only a simple docker-compose style [appfile](./docs/developers/devex/appfile.md) is needed to manage an application in Kubevela.
+- Instead of managing a handful Kubernetes YAML files, only a simple docker-compose style [appfile](./docs/developers/devex/appfile.md) is needed to manage an application in KubeVela.
-- Out of the box, Kubevela provides a CLI tool to simplify the application management workflow which can be easily integrated with existing CI/CD pipelines.
+- Out of the box, KubeVela provides a CLI tool to simplify the application management workflow which can be easily integrated with existing CI/CD pipelines.

 ## Comparisons